 Lucca is studying Cancer, Stem Cells & Developmental Biology at Utrecht University (The Netherlands).
 In January 2020, Lucca joined the group to complete her final master internship.
 She will work with Marco on identifying and analysing tumour samples harbouring signs of chromosomal instability.

-Busra Erarslan Uysal, Predoctoral Fellow
+Busra Erarslan Uysal, Postdoctoral Fellow (bridging)

 Karen Grimes, Predoctoral Fellow